yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-persistency-initial-load.markdown

 {% highlight csharp %}
 public IDataEnumerator InitialLoad()
 {
-    List<IDataEnumerator> enumerators = new List<IDataEnumerator>();

 	int fetchSize = 100;
 	int initialLoadThreadPoolSize = 10;
 	bool idOrdering = false;

 	Query query = new Query(null,"from Employee where age > 30");

-	enumerators.Add(new NHibernateDataEnumerator(query, sessionFactory, fetchSize, idOrdering);

-    return new ConcurrentMultiDataEnumerator(enumerators.ToArray(), fetchSize, initialLoadThreadPoolSize);
+	return new NHibernateDataEnumerator(query, _sessionFactory, fetchSize, idOrdering);
 }
 {% endhighlight %}

-{%comment%}
 # Controlling the Initial Load

 Additional level of customization can be done by loading only the relevant data into each partition.

-In this case you should use the `partition ID` and `total amount of partitions` parameters to form the correct database query.
+In this case you should use the `partition ID` and `total number of partitions` parameters to form the correct database query.
 The relevant table column mapped to the routing field should have `numeric` type to allow simple calculation of the matching rows that need to be retrieved from the database and loaded into the partition.
 This means your database query needs to "slice" the correct data set from the database tables based on the `partition ID`.
-`Partition ID` retrieval is explained in the [Obtaining Cluster Information](./obtaining-cluster-information.html) page.
-For example:
+Here is an example how you can retrieve the `Partition ID` from within the `NHibernateExternalDataSource`.

+Modify the `Init()` method in the `NHibernateExternalDataSource` class to retrieve the current partition number and the number of partitions from the properties.
+Then you will use these numbers in your sql query statement to load the correct data with each cluster member.

+{%highlight csharp%}

+    int _partitionNumber;
+    int _numberOfPartitions;

+	public void Init(Dictionary<string, string> properties)
+	{
+        String partitionNumber;
+        String numberOfPartitions;

+        properties.TryGetValue("com.gigaspaces.datasource.partition-number", out partitionNumber);
+        properties.TryGetValue("com.gigaspaces.datasource.number-of-partitions", out numberOfPartitions);

+        _partitionNumber = Convert.ToInt16(partitionNumber);
+        _numberOfPartitions = Convert.ToInt16(numberOfPartitions);

+        // .....
+    }

+{%endhighlight%}

+Here is an example how to use this partition information in the query.
 {% highlight csharp %}
-public IDataEnumerator InitialLoad1()
+public IDataEnumerator InitialLoad()
 {
-    ClusterInfo clusterInfo;

-	List<IDataEnumerator> enumerators = new List<IDataEnumerator>();

 	String hquery;
 	int fetchSize = 100;
 	int initialLoadThreadPoolSize = 10;